itedev/FormBundle/README.md

 });
 ```

+It will be called right before plugin will be applied.

 Collections
 -----------

+This bundle greatly improves Symfony 2 collections (and collections from MopaBootstrapBundle).

-For using advanced collections, you need to add additional js in your template:
+For using it, you need to add additional js in your template:
 ```twig
 {# app/Resources/views/base.html.twig #}
 {% javascripts